-However, the links that you use on your website can actually impact more than just user experience — they can impact your SEO.
-To get the most out of external linking, you can follow a few key steps.
+But believe it or not, the links that you use on your website can actually help your SEO, too.
+To get the most out of outbound linking, you can follow a few key steps.

 If you’re ever using data on a page and you got it from somewhere else, you absolutely have to link to the data’s original creator.
 This isn’t to say it’s illegal to use other organizations’ data without citations, but it’s an important step in building trustworthiness and reputation in your industry.
 It also shows that you appreciate someone’s website enough to give them a link, which helps promote their quality work.